ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_03_API_USERS_LIST.md

 Send a GET request on `/users` to receive a paginated - optionally filtered - ordered array of users within the economy.

 A user can own branded tokens within your branded token economy.
-Users can exchange branded tokens within your application through transaction types.
+Users can exchange branded tokens within your application by performing the respective actions you defined.
 Users also hold an airdrop token balance, which consists of tokens the company awards to the user to spend within the economy.

 ### Input Parameters